polkadot-developers/polkadot-docs/develop/parachains/testing/pallet-testing.md

 Some key considerations are:

 - **Block number** - events are not emitted on the genesis block, so you need to set the block number using [`System::set_block_number()`](https://paritytech.github.io/polkadot-sdk/master/frame_system/pallet/struct.Pallet.html#method.set_block_number){target=\_blank} to ensure events are triggered
-- **Converting events** - use `.into()` when instantiating your pallet’s event to convert it into a generic event type, as required by the system’s event storage
+- **Converting events** - use `.into()` when instantiating your pallet's event to convert it into a generic event type, as required by the system's event storage

 ## Where to Go Next